Assets and Liabilities Statement

 An attractive Assets and Liability Statement plays an important role to achieve a favorable outcome when applying for lease, business visa, or loans.
 The following attributes are what makes an A and L Statement attractive:

-The business owner’s ability to meet its long-term obligations is measured by this.
-Usually, this ratio is used by the prospective business lenders.
+This statement measures the business owner’s ability to meet long-term obligations.
+Prospective business lenders usually rely on this ratio.
 The most commonly used ratio is as follows:

 The DEBT-TO-ASSETS RATIO: (Total Debts ÷ Total Assets)